-1. Imperial Citadel of Thang Long: Long The Imperial Citadel of Thang Long is an intriguing relic of Vietnam’s history and, signifying its historical and cultural importance, is now a UNESCO World Heritage Site.
+1. Imperial Citadel of Thang Long: The Imperial Citadel of Thang Long is an intriguing relic of Vietnam’s history, and signifying its historical and cultural importance, is now a UNESCO World Heritage Site.
 Standing 40 metres high, the central flag tower is the most recognizable feature of the Imperial Citadel and is often used as a symbol of Hanoi.
 This was the centre of ancient Hanoi and served as the political centre for eight centuries.
 Located in Ba Dinh, the Imperial Citadel of Thang Long is close to many other tourist attractions.

 Opening Hours: Daily 8:00 – 12:30 & 13:30 – 19:30

 2. Thang Long Water Puppet Theatre: The ancient art form of water puppetry has a long association with Hanoi and there are several theatres where guests can enjoy this uniquely Vietnamese take on Asia’s puppet tradition.
 The original – and widely regarded as the best – theatre in town is the Thang Long Puppet Theatre.
 Puppets dance and slide elegantly over the liquid stage, controlled by a whole troupe of puppet masters hiding behind a screen.
 Most shows also feature the famous Legend of the Restored Sword of King Le which tells the tale of Hoan Kiem Lake and the giant tortoise.

 Opening Hours: Daily 15:00, 16:10, 17:20, 18:30 & 20:00